 A fruit and flower vendor in Moorea hopes that tourists will return soon.
 Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

-A Bruneian Muslim (C) reads a Quran at a mass prayer to celebrate the country's 37th National Day at Omar Ali Saifuddien mosque in the Brunei's capital, Bandar Seri Begawan prior to February 22, 2021.
-The authority imposes strict rules that all devotees to wear mask, scan QR codes, body temperature check and to bring own prayer mat to the mosque.
+A Bruneian Muslim (middle) reads a Quran at a mass prayer to celebrate the country's 37th National Day at Omar Ali Saifuddien Mosque in Brunei's capital, Bandar Seri Begawan.
+The authority imposes strict rules that all devotees must wear mask, scan QR codes, check body temperature and bring their own prayer mat to the mosque.
 Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

 Landscape of Tonga.